jtdLab/dart_counter/README.md

 // TODO game folder all in gamehistory expect dart and throw becaus they are shared in play and training ???ß

 // training game/player snapshot single remove initial() methods

+IMPORTANT what can be done better:
+HOW BLOCS AND DEPENDENCIES GET INJECTED
+TEST descriptions
+BLOCBUILDER more close to location where the data they provide is needed and not wrap whole bunch of non depending widgets